 Now that our bleeding hearts are fully blooming we know for sure they were a good choice for our shady front yard.
 The two smaller slower plants aren’t blooming yet but we had bought different kinds so maybe they’ll bloom later into the summer.
+Our bleeding hearts turned out niceOur bleeding hearts turned out nice.
 It looks like little green buds starting to emerge from the ground where the milkweed plants are too!
-Usually that’s not this early at least for the white swamp milkweed.

 It took this long but we’re finally getting a pattern that could have given us snow in the winter with colder temperatures and storminess.
 Northern Pennsylvania has been getting snow.
 The step daughter had gone to the mountains last weekend and they had snow.
 We’ve been having some strong cold fronts move through the past week or two with lots of wind the next day.
 I’m listening to the wind outside right now as I am typing this.

 It was a very nice evening so I took the very short walk across the street to see what sort of flowers are blooming no. I noticed a few of the Daffodils are flowering.
 I always called them egg flowers when I was a little kid because of the yellow center and outside center makes it look like a perfectly cooked egg.
 Daffodil blooming at the curbThis picture shows a daffodil blooming.